angea/PDF101/VIMtricks.md

    *`:!open %`* (OSX), *`:!xdg-open %`* (Linux), *`:!start %`* (Windows).
    (You know that *`%`* is a VIM shorthand variable for 'currently opened file', right?)

-1. Define a custom status line which returns useful info about the current curser position.
+1. Define a custom status line which returns useful info about the current cursor position.
    Here is a suggestion:

         :statusline=%F%m%r%h%w[%L][%{&ff}]%y[%p%%][%04l,%04v](%b)(%B)(%o)